 Provide an executive summary, no more than three pages in length in outline form.
 Consider opening the executive summary with a paragraph that describes the candidate's research and scholarly work and the context in which they are working.
-The summary should address accomplishments and significant contributions pertinent to the candidate's field and responsibilities, which may include the following, but are not necessarily limited to these topics or to this list order:
+The summary should address accomplishments and significant contributions pertinent to the candidate's field, which may include the following, but are not necessarily limited to these topics or to this list order:

-- Awards - Education - Professional Experience - Research and teaching interests - Professional appointments - Publications (selected).
-Candidates for promotion to professor should include in the executive summary only publications and other scholarly contributions since their promotion to associate professor of practice.
-Candidates for promotion to professor of practice may include all publications and scholarly activities in the appropriate section of V. Research and Creative Activities. - Competitive grants (selected, or all if page limit allows) - Other sponsored research (selected, or all if page limit allows) - Courses taught (selected, or all if page limit allows) - Student advising (selected, or all if page limit allows) - Outreach and professional service (selected, or all if page limit allows) - Inclusive practices and diversity initiatives (selected, or all if page limit allows).
+- Awards - Education - Research and teaching interests - Professional appointments - Publications.
+Full listing of selected (or all, if page limit allows) should be included - Candidates for promotion to professor should include in the executive summary only publications and other scholarly contributions since their promotion to associate professor.
+Candidates for promotion to professor may include all publications and scholarly activities in the appropriate section of V. Research and Creative Activities. - Competitive grants (selected, or all if page limit allows) - Other sponsored research (selected, or all if page limit allows) - Courses taught (selected, or all if page limit allows) - Student advising (selected, or all if page limit allows) - Outreach and professional service (selected, or all if page limit allows) - Inclusive practices and diversity initiatives (selected, or all if page limit allows).
 Candidates should include a list of activities that promote or contribute to inclusive teaching, research, outreach, and service.